nicoleli04/CSE151A-Project/README.md

 ### Model 1 Discussion
 In our first model, we used a NearestNeighbors model with a cosine metric, and tried to configure it so that it would recommend 5 products with a similar name to a product fed into the recommender.
 We fit it to our encoded dataframe where the column ‘Name’ was dropped, trying to utilize the indices of the different products so that we could print them out, and so that we would be working with an easier datatype.

+For model 1, we were not actually able to produce any meaningful graphs, as we were unsure how exactly to plot these results, since using this recommendation model was not actually covered in class.
+We were simply able to produce text results, but we were still able to glean some useful information from this output.

-The first large chunk of code presented the information in a difficult way to read, so the second chunk of code presents the results in a more readable way.
+The first large chunk of code presented the results in a difficult way to read, so the second chunk of code presents the results in a more readable way.
 The second way showcases nearly all of the columns, but some information like product type is truncated when viewed in Google Colab.
-Here, we can see the first 3-5 ingredients of each product, allowing for us to “hand-check” the similarity further.
+Here, we can see the first 3-5 ingredients of each product, allowing for us to “hand-check” the similarity between this product and the original product further.

 Reflecting back on model 1, it would have been good to implement some sort of extra and automated check that runs through the ingredients of the products recommended, to see if they are similar in this way that doesn’t require us to check it by hand.
 By using only name as the criteria, it is a much looser requirement than something like the ingredients.
 By combining both, we might have been able to create a better model.
 We also only ran the model on the first index, 0, and didn’t try it out on other products.
 Testing it out on more products would have been beneficial as well.